robert-westenberger/knowledgebase/book-notes/mathematics-for-computer-science/chapter-1-what-is-a-proof.md

 But a term $\left(x_{i}-\mu\right)^{2}$ is zero iff $x_{i}=\mu$, so the preceding statement is true iff every $x_i$ equals the mean. $\blacksquare$

 ## Proof by Cases
 Otherwise known as proof by exhaustion.

-It can be used to prove that an integer is a perfect cube, then it must either be a multiple of 9, 1 more than a multiple of 9, or 1 less than a multiple of 9.
+**Theorem:** If an integer is a perfect cube, then it must be either a multiple of 9, 1 more than a multiple of 9, or 1 less than a multiple of 9.